 User experience is a web design term that boils down to one simple question: “How easy is it to use my website?”

-Usability might be the most important factor in creating a school website, and it affects everything – design, content, navigation, loading time, etc. And if your website isn’t up to your visitors’ standards, you won’t have much of an opportunity to convince them.
+Usability might be the most important factor in creating a school website, and it affects everything, including design, content, navigation, and loading time.
+And if your website isn’t up to your visitors’ standards, you won’t have much of an opportunity to convince them.